stockhuman/tpw-data/organisations/drudgereport.md

 The site aggregates content from a variety of sources including: New York Post, RT

 ## Funding
+The site is funded by advertising, notably earning Drudge approximately $3.4 million a month, or $40.8 million a year. <sup>[247](https://247wallst.com/media/2020/10/06/drudge-report-is-worth-over-100-million/)</sup>

 ## Scoring
 Being a news aggregator, the pseudoscience, conspiracy and sourcing ratings must be derived from the material it aggregates.
 Sometimes links to [](https://apnews.com/article/virus-outbreak-race-and-ethnicity-suburbs-health-racial-injustice-7edf9027af1878283f3818d96c54f748), re